 Replacing Lost DocumentsThis resource lists government agencies that can help you get replacement copies of important documents, including birth certificates, property tit...

 Handling Homeowner Insurance ClaimsThis article tells you practical steps you can take to handle home insurance claims after a natural disaster.

 Seeing unusually high prices?
 Report price gouging.

-Attorney General Ken Paxton warns Texans that state law prohibits price gouging in the wake of a declared disaster.
+The Office of the Attorney General of Texas warns Texans that state law prohibits price gouging in the wake of a declared disaster.
 The Attorney General's office advises:

 If you feel that you are being unfairly charged for goods or services such as drinking water, food, batteries, generators, gasoline, or towing, raise the issue of price gouging with the provider.
 Speak to the provider respectfully but be frank.
 If you are unable to resolve the matter, file a consumer complaint.

 Recovering from a disaster is usually a gradual process.
 Safety is a primary issue, as are mental and physical well-being.
 If assistance is available, knowing how to access it makes the process faster and less stressful.
 This section offers some general advice on steps to take after disaster strikes in order to begin getting your home, your community and your life back to normal.